 The Oregon Community Quarterback Scholarship is a renewable four-year collegiate scholarship program eligible for current Oregon high school seniors who are emerging leaders, and plan to attend an Oregon trade school, college or university.
 The program is intended to facilitate the growth of promising leaders in the state of Oregon by developing the skills needed to flourish their local communities.
 In addition to the scholarship, each recipient will have a board of mentors available to them throughout and following their schooling to help guide their path to a successful career and future.
 By helping to open doors in the business sector, these emerging leaders will remain planted and invested in the state of Oregon.

 This is a need-based scholarship with criteria focusing on an individual’s involvement in his or her community, rather than academic or athletic performance.
 Five scholarships will be issued for the 2018/19 academic year.
-Each scholarship is worth $2,500 per year for a total commitment of $40,000 a year in perpetuity.
+Each scholarship is worth $4,000 per year for a total commitment of $16,000 per student

 For the past decade, the Harrington Family Foundation (HFF) has raised more than $2M for Oregon students, led by local favorite, Joey Harrington.
 Joey was born and raised in Oregon and feels a vital connection to the state that has provided him many opportunities.
 It is the place he and his wife, Emily, have chosen to grow their family post-NFL, and remain close to those who helped in his success.
 Joey believes investing in dedicated Oregon college students ultimately invests in the good of Oregon.